nicolewhite/nicolewhite.github.io_old/drafts/meetup-cluster-analysis.md

 # 1            id Topic UNIQUENESS
 ```

-To attempt a cluster analysis on the `Group` nodes based on their shared topics, I want to get a matrix where each observation (or row) represents a group and each column represents a topic, where the `(i, j)` entry of this matrix is binary and indicates whether group `i` has topic `j` (`1` indicates that the group has the topic, `0` otherwise).
+To attempt a cluster analysis on the `Group` nodes based on their shared `Topic` nodes, I want to get a matrix where each observation (or row) represents a group and each column represents a topic, where the `(i, j)` entry of this matrix is binary and indicates whether group `i` has topic `j` (`1` indicates that the group has the topic, `0` otherwise).

 To do so, I first write a Cypher query that will get the data in long format.